Smoked Pork Butt

 - Get a really large piece of aluminum foil that's four times as long as the pork, spritz the inside, then place the pork on the spritzed area, and spritz the pork as well.
 Wrap the pork up tightly with the foil.
 There should be a generous amount of foil encasing it, so the juices don't spill out.

-- Put the pork back on the smoker, and increase the temperature to 300F.
+- Put the meat back on the smoker, and increase the temperature to 300F.
 Cook for one final hour.

 - Using oven mitts, pick up the pork and check for tenderness by shifting it around in your hands.
 If it feels tender, insert a thermometer through the foil and check that it's over 200F.

-- Let the pork rest in the foil wrap for one hour.
+- Let the smoked pork butt rest in the foil wrap for one hour.

 Notes